 Key business etiquette in Saint Lucia includes arriving punctually for meetings, dressing in formal business attire, and beginning conversations with polite small talk.
 Use professional titles and last names when addressing new contacts, such as “Mr. Smith,” to show respect.
 Building genuine personal relationships is crucial, and a firm handshake indicates seriousness and mutual respect.

-How should I approach business negotiations and gift-giving?
+How should I greet a business contact?

 What official resources can help me start a business?